inviqa/harness-go/docs/how-to-guides/write-integration-tests.md

 ### `ws go test integration`
 This runs your integration tests on your host machine, it will likely be the most frequent integration test command that you use.

->_NOTE: In order to run this command, make sure you have completed an initial `ws install`, so that it can connect to any services that it needs to (e.g. database, Kafka etc.)_
+In order to run this command, make sure you have completed an initial `ws install`, so that it can connect to any services that it needs to (e.g. database, Kafka etc.).

+>_NOTE: Any environment variables set in your `services.app.environment` attribute will automatically be passed to your integration test suite run on your host too._

 ### `ws go test integration <test-name>`
 Similar to the above command, this one executes a single test in isolation.
 It will set the `LOG_LEVEL=debug` env var value so that you can get a more detailed log output and see what is going on.